werdnakof/DatabaseNotes/10_-_Logging_and_Recovery.md

 | output(y) | 10 | 60 |  10  |  60  |   10  |   60  |     |

 ### Logging
-main approach to recovering from a system crash relies on a persistent record of changes made during a transaction
+main approach of recovering from a system crash relies on a persistent record of changes made during a transaction

-3 ways:
+3 approaches:
 - undo logging
 - redo logging
 - undo/redo logging

-log records:
+Log record types:
 - **start-T**: transaction T has started execution
 - **commit-T**: transaction T has completed successfully and will make not further changes to database items
 - **abort-T**: transaction T could not complete successfully, no changes made by T will be copied to disk